eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/README.md

 ### Random Seed

-In the file time_seed.dat you can edit the seed which generates the random numbers.
+In the specified seed file (default is seed.txt) you can edit the seed which generates the random numbers.
 After reading, the program will increase this number by 1 (this is done to generate different networks running the program again and again).
 If the file is erased, it will be produced by the program again.

 ### Accessory Options